ProgMEM-CC/miniblox.impact.client.updatedv2/SCRIPT_MANAGER.md

 });

 // Add options
-speed = myModule.addoption("Speed", Number, 0.5);
+speed = myModule.addoption("Speed", Number, 0.18);
-jumpHeight = myModule.addoption("JumpHeight", Number, 0.42);
+jumpHeight = myModule.addoption("JumpHeight", Number, 0.18);
 autoJump = myModule.addoption("AutoHover", Boolean, true);
 ```

 ## Notes

 - Scripts have full access to the client's scope
-- Be careful with what scripts you load from untrusted sources
+- Be very careful with what scripts you load from untrusted sources
-- Scripts persist across sessions via LocalStorage
+- Scripts will persist across sessions via a `localStorage` element
-- You can have multiple modules in one script file
+- You can have multiple modules in one script file!

+Enjoy!